 Shoot Em Ups

-There isn't much you can do to make peaceful series like Harvest Moon "hardcore" however many of the early western covers are more normal than the Tastes Like Diabetes Japanese ones.
-A noticeable exception is the European boxart for the first game: Compare the Japanese art, with its cute animals and bright colors]] to the darker and more realistic looking PAL cover.
+- There isn't much you can do to make peaceful series like Harvest Moon to make it "hardcore" however many of the early western covers are more normal than the Tastes Like Diabetes Japanese ones.
+A noticeable exception is the European boxart for the first game: Compare the Japanese art, with its cute animals and bright colors, to the darker and more realistic looking PAL cover.
 Notice how Pete isn't wearing the right hat and the game looks like this◊.